Tess has worn eyeglasses for over 20 years and has experienced the many frustrations that come with wearing glasses.

 - Need to keep ear hooks clean from natural skin oils

 I've kept the same pair of silicone ear hooks on my glasses for two years now.
 I've worn them in many situations ranging from hot summer days to longboarding several miles in the city.

 When I first received my glasses, the frames did not fit tightly.
-My optometrist informed me that the manufacturer of my frames did not have another set of frames like the ones I had.
-The frames I chose were also made of thick plastic, so I could not bend the arms inward.
+My optometrist informed me that the manufacturer did not offer any sizing options.
+The frame was made of thick plastic so I could not bend the arms inward.

-Every time I would look down, my eyeglasses would fall off of my face.
-If I turned my head too quickly my glasses would slide and I would find myself constantly pushing my glasses up.
-Eventually, I ended up with dark circles on the bridge of my nose.
+Every time I looked down, my eyeglasses would fall off of my face.
+If I turned my head too quickly, my glasses would slide and I would find myself constantly pushing them back up.
+Eventually, I ended up with dark marks on the bridge of my nose.

 I looked online for solutions and decided to go with a combination of the silicone nose pads (to reduce the dark marks) and the silicone ear hooks (to keep the frames on my face).
 Since using this combination, the dark marks on the bridge of my nose are almost gone and I no longer worry about losing my frames if I look down.